 Channels are subcategories of teams.
 Anyone on the team can add a channel and participate in the conversations in a channel.
 You might create a channel for an activity or for a department.
 Conversations, files, and wikis are specific to each channel, but all members of the team can see them.

 Microsoft Teams includes calling and meeting capabilities.
-Some companies may want to turn off those features.
-On the Microsoft Teams settings page, in the Calls & Meetings section, you can choose if users can schedule private or channel meetings or use video and screen sharing during meetings.
+Some organizations may want to turn off those features.
+You can choose if users can schedule private or channel meetings, have ad-hoc meetings, use video and screen sharing during meetings, or make private calls.
 To turn on or turn off any of these capabilities, click or tap its adjacent toggle switch to Off or On and then choose Save.

-As a tenant admin, you can turn on or turn off media content such as gifs, memes, and stickers in the Messaging section of the Microsoft Teams settings page.
+As an admin, you can turn on or turn off the availability of media content such as gifs, memes, and stickers.

 To turn on or turn off gifs, click or tap the toggle switch next to Enable Giphy so users can add gifs to conversations to Off or On, and then choose Save.